Renter's Rights Act

 Restriction on rent bidding

+The Act requires landlords and letting agents to publish the asking rent for the property.
 Prospective tenants can be asked to bid up to the advertised amount, but cannot be encouraged to bid over that amount, and no offer over the advertised amount can be accepted.

 Greater rights for tenants to keep pets

+A landlord may not unreasonably refuse a request from a tenant to keep a pet.
 Landlords must respond to pet requests within 28 days.
-If a super landlord (such as a freeholder) does not allow pets, and they will not give permission when asked, this is a reasonable basis to not allow a pet.
+If a superior landlord (such as a freeholder) does not allow pets, and they will not give permission when asked, this is a reasonable basis for refusing a request.
 In other cases, it will be for the landlord to show that the request was unreasonable.

 New landlord registration and redress requirements